sebastian-altamirano/setup-scripts/README.md

 ## Customization

-In both `/windows` and `/ubuntu` we can find the `settings.json` file and the `/config` and `/app-settings` directories.

-### `settings.json`

-It is a configuration file allows us to customize some tasks performed during the installation process without the need to modify the scripts.
+You can use `/config/settings.json` to customize some tasks performed during the installation process without the need to modify the scripts, see `/config/settings.schema.json` for more information.

-### `/app-settings`

-Some applications store their settings inside one or many configuration files.
-The purpose of this folder is to store these settings so that they can be copied to their destination path during the installation process.

-The `settingsPaths` property, located within the aforementioned `settings.json` file, contains a list of objects that store the source resource name and destination path of these settings.
-On Windows the destination path may include PowerShell environment variables, such as `$env:AppData`.

-### `/config`

-It contains configuration files that are used during the installation process and have no use once the installation is complete.